John Keep: Early life and career

 Keep was born, April 20, 1781, in Longmeadow, then a precinct of Springfield, Mass.
 Of a family of nine children he was the seventh.
 He graduated from Yale College in 1802.
-For a year after he was graduated he taught a school in Bethlehem, Conn., reading theology at the same time with the pastor, Rev. Dr. Azel Backus.
-He continued his theological course for another year with Rev. Asahel Hooker, of Goshen, Conn., and was licensed by Litchfield North Association, June 11, 1805.
-The next Sunday he preached in the Congregational Church in Blandford, Mass., and immediately received an invitation to settle, which he accepted.
-Here he remained for 16 years.
-In May 1821, he removed to the Congregational Church in Homer, N. Y., and was installed November 7.
-In 1833 he resigned in consequence of disaffection caused by his sympathy with the "new measures" of revivalists.
+He taught a school in Bethlehem, Connfor a year after he graduated.
+He read theology at the same time with pastor Rev. Dr. Azel Backus.
+He continued his theological studies for another year with Rev. Asahel Hooker, of Goshen, Conn., and was licensed by Litchfield North Association, June 11, 1805.
+The next Sunday he preached in the Congregational Church in Blandford, Mass., and immediately received an invitation to settle there, which he accepted.
+He remained there for 16 years.
+In May 1821, he moved to the Congregational Church in Homer, N. Y., and was installed November 7.
+In 1833 he resigned because of his sympathy with the "new measures" of revivalists.
 For the following year he preached in the Presbyterian Church in Cleveland, Ohio, and then organized the First Congregational Church in Ohio City (now Cleveland, West Side), and became its pastor.